kdeldycke/awesome-falsehood/readme.md

 - [Falsehoods about Versions](https://github.com/xenoterracide/falsehoods/blob/master/versions.md) - Attributing an identity to a software release might be harder than thought.
 - [Falsehoods about Build Systems](https://pozorvlak.livejournal.com/174763.html) - Building software is hard.
 Building software that builds software is harder.
 - [Falsehoods about Undefined Behavior](https://predr.ag/blog/falsehoods-programmers-believe-about-undefined-behavior/) - Invoking undefined behavior can cause *anything* to happen, for a much broader definition of "anything" than one might think.
-- [Falsehoods about REST APIs](https://web.archive.org/web/20201112010147/http://slinkp.com/falsehoods-programmers-believe-about-apis.html) - Pitfalls to be mindful of when creating and documenting APIs.
 - [Falsehoods about CSVs](https://donatstudios.com/Falsehoods-Programmers-Believe-About-CSVs) - While RFC4180 to exists, it is far from definitive and goes largely ignored.
 - [Falsehoods about Package Managers](https://kdeldycke.github.io/meta-package-manager/falsehoods.html) - Covers package and their managers.
 - [Falsehoods about Testing](https://club.ministryoftesting.com/t/falsehoods-testers-believe/1371) - An attempt to establish a list of falsehoods about testing.